nextcloud/documentation/developer_manual/app/settings.rst

   ?>

-You can also overwrite already existing items from the appframework simply by redefining them.
+You can also overwrite already existing items from the App Framework simply by redefining them.

 **See also** :doc:`../general/dependencyinjection`